PrithivirajDamodaran/AirportTaxiDemandPrediction/README.md

 I just wanted to demonstrate how typical Time-series techniques and algorithms won't fair well on all seemingly time-series forecasting problems.
 Time Series Extrpolation Techniques like Auto-Regression (ARIMA and cousins) works <b> ONLY </b>

 <ul>
-<li> if the domain knowledge is not influencing the traits of the series for instance the trend <\li>
+<li> if the domain knowledge is not influencing the traits of the series for instance the trend </li>
-<li> if all time steps/lags can be framed as equally time-spaced data points without lot of gaps <\li>
+<li> if all time steps/lags can be framed as equally time-spaced data points without lot of gaps </li>
 </ul>

 For instance consider this use case, we wanted to forecast the non-transit passengers who will use taxi as their mode of transport for the coming xmas eve and the xmas day.